feenkcom/gtoolkit/src/GToolkit-Documenter-Exporter-Tests.package/GtPillarExampleScriptTest.class/README.md

-A GtPillarExampleScriptTest is a test class for testing the behavior of GtPillarExampleScript
+A GtPillarExampleScriptTest is a test class for testing the behavior of GtPillarExampleScript.
+Execute the inherited test cases.